For information regarding education abroad operations during the COVID-19 pandemic, please visit the IEGI COVID-19 FAQ page.

-A: Federal and New York state financial aid may be applied to the costs of Binghamton and other SUNY study-abroad programs.
+A: Federal and New York State financial aid may be applied to the costs of Binghamton and Other-SUNY education abroad programs.
 It is recommended that you speak to your financial aid advisor once you have an idea of what program(s) interest you to get a general idea of how much aid you may expect.
 Bring program cost information with you to the financial aid advising appointment.
 Then, once you’ve been admitted to a program, your financial aid award will need to be re-determined.

 Q: What is the withdrawal policy?